Welcome to Volume 8 of Executed to Suppress His Message.

 Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil.
 And after He had fasted forty days and forty nights, He then became hungry.
 And the tempter came and said to Him, “If You are the Son of God, command that these stones become bread.”
 But He answered and said, “It is written, ‘MAN SHALL NOT LIVE ON BREAD ALONE, BUT ON EVERY WORD THAT PROCEEDS OUT OF THE MOUTH OF GOD.'”

-This passage describes the time when Satan tried to tempt the Lord.
+Of course, this passage describes a time when Satan tried to tempt the Lord.

 But it also tells us that God’s words are spiritual “food” for His people.

-So with this fact in mind, let’s consider the Tree of Life, the fruit of which causes one to live forever (Genesis 3:22).
-Certainly eating ordinary fruit like apples, peaches and oranges cannot produce eternal life.
+And with this fact in mind, let’s revisit the Tree of Life – the fruit of which causes one to live forever (Genesis 3:22).
+Certainly eating ordinary fruit like apples, peaches and oranges does not produce eternal life.
 But now add what Jesus said in John 10:27-28:

 My sheep hear my voice, and I know them, and they follow me: And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand.

-Jesus said His teachings lead us to eternal life.
+Notice how Jesus said that His teachings lead us to eternal life.
 So could the Tree of Life represent the words of Christ?
-Perhaps.

 "He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father’s who sent Me.

-Now let’s consider the Tree of the Knowledge of Good and Evil.
+Now let’s move on to the Tree of the Knowledge of Good and Evil.
 The name informs us that its fruit was “knowledge,” rather than apples, pears and oranges.
-And again, we know this tree represents a spirit being, because as we shall later see, it carried on a conversation with Eve.
+And we know this tree represents a spirit being, because as we shall later see, it carried on a conversation with Eve.

-Finally, there were the numerous, less prominent trees of the garden.
-Genesis states how these trees were “pleasing to the sight and good for food (edible).”
-But since the Book of Ezekiel tells us these trees had emotions, they also must represent intelligent spirit beings.
+Finally, there were numerous less prominent trees in the garden.
+Genesis describes these trees as “pleasing to the sight and good for food (edible).”
+But since the Book of Ezekiel tells us these trees had emotions, these also must represent intelligent spirit beings.
 And considering how the Lord told Adam he could “eat freely” from these trees, it seems safe to assume they represented holy angels.

-None of Eden’s trees provided edible food for Adam and Eve.
-Instead, all of the trees appear to be symbols for intelligent spirit beings.
+And since none of Eden’s trees provided edible food for Adam and Eve, all of the trees appear to be symbols for intelligent spirit beings – with the Tree of Life representing God the Father.

 But even though the first two humans had the “good life,” which included fellowship with the Lord and an offer of eternal life through the Tree of Life, there was imminent danger from the Tree of the Knowledge of Good and Evil: